kudoas/sync-issue-field/README.md

-# Sync Issue
+# Sync Issue Field

-This action automatically synchronizes child and parent issue information.
+This action automatically synchronizes child and parent issue field.
-If you create child issue from parent issue, the parent information is copied to the child.
+If you create child issue from parent issue, the parent field is copied to the child.

 # Usage